 The first step is to receive legal advice about your parenting situation, outlining your rights and responsibilities regarding the children.
 Our role as family law experts is to always consider what is best for the children, even when acting for you and protecting your interests.
 If necessary, we may also communicate with the other party on your behalf, in order to resolve parenting issues.

-The Court will always focus on the childrens’ best interest.
-If possible, it is ideal that children have a relationship with each
+The Court will always focus on the childs best interest.
+If possible, it is ideal that children have a relationship with each parent

 Always remember, Court is not your only option and in fact, a last resort.
 If your separation is amicable and you and your ex-partner have already reached an agreement, it still needs to be legally formalised to avoid any later confusion or misunderstandings.
 This may be in the form of a Parenting Plan or Consent Order.

-If you have questions or issues around separation and how it might impact on your children, ask for our help.
+If you have questions or issues around separation and how it might impact on your children, ask for one of our divorce lawyers to help.

-We professionally help you to negotiate both short-term and long-term arrangements that you can rely on.
+See a family law solicitor to professionally help you negotiate both short-term and long-term arrangements that you can rely on.
 Our focus is usually on a set routine for the children that will provide stability, calmness and prioritise their all-important well-being and mental health.